-- Our industry is cyclical and adverse changes in general and local economic conditions could reduce the demand for homes and, as a result, could have a material adverse effect on us. - The homebuilding industry is highly competitive and, if our competitors are more successful or offer better value to customers, it may materially and adversely affect our business and financial condition. - · Our geographic concentration could materially and adversely affect us if the homebuilding industry in our current markets should experience a decline. - Because most of our homebuyers finance the purchase of their homes, the terms and availability of mortgage financing, interest rate increases, changes in federal lending programs, and tax law changes may affect the demand for and the ability to complete the purchase of a home, which could materially and adversely affect us. - Our quarterly operating results fluctuate due to the seasonal nature of our business.
+- Our industry is cyclical and adverse changes in general and local economic conditions could reduce the demand for homes. - The homebuilding industry is highly competitive and, our competitors may be more successful or offer better value to customers. - · Our geographic concentration could adversely affect us if the homebuilding industry in our current markets experiences a decline. - Tightening of mortgage lending standards and mortgage financing requirements and rising interest rates have adversely affected and could continue to affect the availability of mortgage loans for potential purchasers of our homes, and increases in property and other local taxes could prevent customers from purchasing homes. - Any limitation on, or reduction or elimination of, tax benefits associated with homeownership could adversely affect us. - · Our quarterly operating results fluctuate due to the seasonal nature of our business.